adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 ### Configuring the callback URL
 OAuth providers require you to register a callback URL to handle the redirect response after the user authorizes the login request.

 The callback URL must be registered with the OAuth service provider.
-For example: If you are using Github, you must log in to your Github account, [create a new app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) and define the callback URL using the Github interface.
+For example: If you are using GitHub, you must log in to your GitHub account, [create a new app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) and define the callback URL using the GitHub interface.

 Also, you must register the same callback URL within the `config/ally.ts` file using the `callbackUrl` property.